dullhunk/book/computinged/getting-started.md

 * See [Computing Without Computers: A Gentle Introduction to Computer Programming, Data Structures and Algorithms](http://www.eecs.qmul.ac.uk/~pc/research/education/puzzles/reading/cwcch13.pdf) by [Paul Curzon](http://www.eecs.qmul.ac.uk/~pc/) at Queen Mary University of London and his accompanying Computer Science for Fun website and magazine at [cs4fn.org](http://www.cs4fn.org)
 * A key part of Computer Science education is [computational thinking](https://en.wikipedia.org/wiki/Computational_thinking).
 For your projects, think about what that means and how you can encourage students to think computationally

-You can also demonstrate the breadth of computing by building cross-curricular links via music, physics and geography etc
+You can also demonstrate the breadth of computing by building cross-curricular links via art, music, physics, chemistry and geography etc

 * **Music** [Sonic Pi](http://sonic-pi.net) is a live coding music sythesiser and see [Getting Started With Sonic Pi](https://www.raspberrypi.org/learning/getting-started-with-sonic-pi/) It started on the Raspberry Pi plaform, but now works on Windows and Macs too